salonidabgar/GSOC-21/README.md

-# GSSOC-21
+# UNet from scratch
-Here is my contributions to GSSOC'21.
+Here I have implemented the UNET paper for image segmentation from scratch using pyTorch.